Cray-HPE/docs-csm/install/common-pre-install/hpcm_installation-cpi.md

       1. For Mellanox spine switches.

-          1. Access the mellanox switch using IP address or using minicom.
+          1. Access the Mellanox switch using IP address or using Minicom.

              ```bash
               ssh admin@10.1.0.2